 When two page (or more) resumes are okay

 Including a second page to communicate key experiences, achievements, projects or other relevant information that show your direct qualifications for a role is absolutely acceptable to employers.
 Alternatively, if those two pages are filled with irrelevant information such as unrelated job duties or hobbies, this can be a turn-off and put your application at risk of being passed over.

-Though higher-level candidates like executives tend to have lengthier resumes due to more experience, level is not necessarily an indicator of how many pages a resume should be.
+Though higher-level candidates like executives tend to have lengthier resumes due to more experience, job level is not necessarily an indicator of how many pages a resume should be.
 While senior professionals may have an extremely well-crafted one-page resume packed full of concise, relevant information, students may also have two pages full of applicable projects, coursework, leadership experiences and internships.

 When deciding on resume length, the key is to create the most concise, relevant and easy-to-read document possible.
 If possible, err on the side of one page, but not at the expense of readability.
 Whether your resume is one or multiple pages, length is secondary to quality content and high clarity.